-When bash is invoked as an interactive login shell, or as a non-interactive shell with the --login option, it first reads and executes commands from the file /etc/profile, if that file exists.
-After reading that file, it looks for $\tilde{\prime}.bash_profile$, $\tilde{\prime}.bash_login$, and $\tilde{\prime}.profile$, in that order, and reads and executes commands from the first one that exists and is readable.
-The --noprofile option may be used when the shell is started to inhibit this behavior.
+When bash is invoked as an interactive login shell, or as a non-interactive shell with the -login option, it first reads and executes commands from the file /etc/profile, if that file exists.
+After reading that file, it looks for ~/.bash_profile, ~/.bash_login, and ~/.profile, in that order, and reads and executes commands from the first one that exists and is readable.
+The -noprofile option may be used when the shell is started to inhibit this behavior.

-When an interactive login shell exits, or a non-interactive login shell executes the exit builtin command, bash reads and executes commands from the file 7.bash_logout, if it exists.
+When an interactive login shell exits, or a non-interactive login shell executes the exit builtin command, bash reads and executes commands from the file ~l.bash_logout, if it exists.

-When an interactive shell that is not a login shell is started, bash reads and executes commands from $\tilde{\prime}.bashrc$, if that file exists.
+When an interactive shell that is not a login shell is started, bash reads and executes commands from 7.bashrc, if that file exists.
 This may be inhibited by using the --norc option.
-The --rcfile file option will force bash to read and execute commands from file instead of $\tilde{\prime}.bashrc$.
+The --rcfile file option will force bash to read and execute commands from file instead of 7.bashrc.

-When bash is started non-interactively, to run a shell script, for example, it looks for the variable if [-n "\$BASH_ENV"]; then . "\$BASH_ENV"; fi but the value of the PATH variable is not used to search for the filename.
+When bash is started non-interactively, to run a shell script, for example, it looks for the variable but the value of the PATH variable is not used to search for the filename.